ombr/blog.evlaa.com/_posts/2016-09-08-startup-communication-tools-for-photographers.markdown

 The customer relationship is very important.
 You need to build the trust with your client to retain and let them talk about you.
 Sometimes, it's really hard to keep in touch with them since we all have a lot of emails and a lot to do so you need to follow up and to send great emails.

-Here are three great tools to manage your discussions on Email and to see if your clients read them.
+Here are three great tools to manage your email discussions and to see if you reach your clients.

   * [Hubspot Sales][sidekick]{:target="_blank"}

 ![How to know if your recipients read your emails?](/assets/article_images/2016-09-08/hubspot.png)

 Hubspot Sales allows you to **track the emails** you send.
 They just add a pixel to know if your recipient **opens, reads and clicks** on your email.
-You'll say that it's not fair for your recipient, but in fact, it is great as you can follow up and they will not miss a great information from you as you will be able to follow up with them.
+You'll say that it's not fair for your recipients, but in fact, it is great as you can follow up and they will not miss a great information from you as you will be able to follow up with them.

 It is very important to know if they have the information or not otherwise you can wait a very long time before a reply ;-)

 This tool allows you to **schedule your email** as well.
 This is a very good feature as it's better to send emails when your clients are ready to read them than in the middle of the night.
-So you can write them when you are available and send them at the right time for your clients, Excellent right?
+So you can write your messages when you are available and send them at the right time for your clients, Excellent right?

 They have a **free account** to begin with.